 We are also working with Samantha Hoff, PhD student at SUNY Albany, to conduct a more extensive acoustic survey of the island.
 This will help us determine what habitat types contain the highest levels of activity of Northern long-eared bats.
-Additionally, we are conducting radio telemetry studies to locate potential hibernacula and collecting genetic samples to determine how closely related Nantucket bats are to other populations in the northeastern Unites States.
+Additionally, we are conducting radio telemetry studies to locate potential hibernacula and collecting genetic samples to determine how closely related Nantucket bats are to other populations in the northeastern United States.
 What we have learned so far is that Northern long-eared bats on Nantucket are found in a variety of habitats but they seem to prefer dense pitch pine forests and red maple swamps.
 We have found several maternity colonies in both live and dead pitch pine snags, as well as under trim/rake boards of houses, and the number of calls recorded on acoustic detectors is highest in the vicinity of pitch pine and hardwood forests.

 Our research continues to focus on determining important habitat features for these bats, documenting maternity roost trees and finding hibernacula.
 We believe that finding more hibernacula here will shed some light on the big question of why our bats - so far - seem to be healthy and avoiding the devastation of White-nose Syndrome.
 New in 2022, we are very excited to be working with our partners at BiodiversityWorks on Martha’s Vineyard and the NY State Department of Environmental Conservation to develop and install an artificial bat hibernaculum on island.
 We are currently working on design and hopefully construction will begin in the summer for the first of its kind bat hibernaculum!